ilikeronnnnii/ilikeronnnnii/README.md

-- 👋 Hi, I’m @MdAmiruddin
+- 👋 Hi, I’m @Megat Muhammad Zafran :D
 - 👀 I’m a CyberSecurity Enthusiast.
 - 🌱 I’m currently learning with Google.
-- 💞️ I’m looking to collaborate with cybersecurity python projects.
-- 📫 How to reach me ..
-By my youtube [channel](https://bit.ly/3yeJeS9).
-- 📝 I write CTF [Blog](https://mdamiruddin.github.io) and articles on [Medium](https://mdamiruddin.medium.com).
+- 💞️ Spends more time keeping up with ctf challenges than with his friends
 - Feel free to connect with me on Linkedin.
 - Learning new technologies everyday to become better than my past self.